 Twelve CFR 5.40 addresses changes in location of a national bank's main office.
-Twelve CFR 145.91, 145.93 and 145.95 address changes in location of a Federal savings association's home office.90 While these rules address a common subject there are a number of differences between them.
-We are proposing to harmonize the procedures for national banks and Federal savings associations and to consolidate our regulations by amending 12 CFR 5.40 to apply to Federal savings associations and to remove 12 CFR 145.91, 145.93 and 145.95.91 As described below, as a result of this proposal, Federal savings associations would be subject to certain additional notices and applications to assist the OCC in monitoring these institutions' activities.
-Although these procedures are different from those that savings associations currently follow when taking certain actions with respect to their home offices, we expect those institutions that would qualify for treatment as highly-rated savings associations under the current regulation will also qualify for expedited treatment under the proposed
+Twelve CFR 145.91, 145.93 and 145.95 address changes in location of a Federal savings association's home office.
+While these rules address a common subject there are a number of differences between them.
+We proposed to make the procedures for national banks and Federal savings associations more consistent and to consolidate our regulations by amending 12 CFR 5.40 to apply to Federal savings associations and to remove 12 CFR 145.91, 145.93 and 145.95.94 We did not receive any comments on the proposed changes, and adopt the amendments as proposed, with one clarifying change.
+As described below, as a result of these changes, Federal savings associations are subject to certain additional notices and applications to assist the OCC in monitoring these institutions' activities.
+Although these procedures are different from those that savings associations currently follow when taking certain actions with respect to their home offices, we expect those institutions that qualify for treatment as highly rated savings associations under the current regulation will also qualify for expedited treatment under the amended regulation and that this will result in only minimal additional requirements.